NumberSixDev/ns-weapondraw/README.md

 # Installation

 - Click <> Code Then Click 'Download ZIP'
-- Once Downloaded Drag Into Your Resources Folder
+- Once Downloaded 'ns-weapondraw-main' Drag Into Your Resources Folder
+- Rename To 'ns-weapondraw'
 - Ensure It In Your Server.Cfg
 - Enjoy! :)